manticoresoftware/manticoresearch/manual/Functions/Arrays_and_conditions_functions.md

 ORDER BY s ASC;
 ```

-This will put documents with sizes 5 and 6 first, lower will go sizes 7 an 8.
-In case there's an original value not listed in the array (e.g. size 10) it will be defaulted to 15 and in this case will be put to the end.
+This will put documents with sizes 5 and 6 first, followed by sizes 7 and 8.
+In case there's an original value not listed in the array (e.g. size 10), it will default to 15, and in this case, will be placed at the end.

 More examples: